nayitrix40/delivery-eta-prediction/reports/strategic_reflections.md

 ## GenAI Disclosure

 ### Generative AI tools are a great resource that can facilitate development, what parts of this project did you use GenAI tools for?
 How did you validate or modify their output?
+I used GenAI tools as a support resource in several parts of the project.
+In the SQL, I used them to quickly explore useful functions and improve the structure of some queries, especially the more complex one related to trend anaysis.
+In the modeling section, I used GenAI to help structure the preprocessing pipeline and test additional models for comparison.
+I also used it to organize the structure of the written reports in order that I could have a better view to response.

+I validated and modifed the outputs by running the queries

 ## Your Signature Insight